 Get your customers and clients to do the talking for you and share their testimonials.
 Honest and objective reviews can often be more effective than sales copy.
 Offer a prize, reward, or discount for those who share – it’s a win-win situation.

-28. Find design inspiration in Canva
+28. Find design inspiration

 29. Add content to boost engagement